nashville-data-nerds/policies/reporting_guidelines.md

 ## Appealing the response

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the Stumptown Syndicate Board at board@stumptownsyndicate.org with your appeal and the Syndicate board will review the case.
+To appeal a decision of the working group, contact Alex Antonison at adantonison@gmail.com with your appeal and the Syndicate board will review the case.

 _Revision 1.0, DRAFT, proposed June 2014_
 _Reporting Guidelines derived from those of the [Django Software Foundation](https://www.djangoproject.com/conduct/reporting/)._